Federal protection granted for imperiled freshwater mussels - NewsBreak

 Protection under the Endangered Species Act will help the mussels “by raising awareness, inspiring conservation partnerships and making funding available for their recovery,” said Mike Oetker, regional director of the Fish and Wildlife Service.

 The agency will designate critical habitat and work with state wildlife biologists to promote recovery, he said.
-For the longsolid, protected areas include 12 units along 1,115 river miles, while the round hickorynut’s critical habitat has 14 units along 921 river miles.
+For the longsolid, protected areas include 12 units along 1,115 river miles (1,794 river kilometers), while the round hickorynut’s critical habitat has 14 units along 921 river miles (1,482 river kilometers).

 Both species are largely in the same areas as other federally protected mussels.
 Federal agencies will be required to consult the service before allowing potentially harmful activities.